DataKitchen/ngx-toolkit/projects/ngx-monaco-editor/README.md

 > Material forms version!

 ## Install
-With your package manager of preference install
+With your package manager of preference, install
 ```
 @datakitchen/ngx-monaco-editor
 ```

 ## Usage
-Import `NgxMonacoEditorModule` in you app module.
+Import `NgxMonacoEditorModule` in your app module.

 ```typescript
 import { NgxMonacoEditorModule } from '@datakitchen/ngx-monaco-editor';